 The Orphanage provides the opportunity for the boys to participate in a variety of different sports, and to represent their schools and the orphanage in sports competitions.

 The Orphanage aims to prepare the boys for suitable employment once they leave the orphanage.
-A separate hostel has been provided for the senior boys who are studying years 11 & 12.
+Many boys are attending College and University.

 The Orphanage is secular and will accept boys of any religion.
 However, reflecting the make-up of the local community, it currently has only Muslim boys.
 They are given instruction in the Islamic faith and the orphanage employs its own religious teacher.